keenlabs/keen-gem/README.md

 ### Asynchronous publishing

 Publishing events shouldn't slow your application down or make users wait longer for page loads & server requests.

 The Keen IO API is fast, but any synchronous network call you make will negatively impact response times.
-For this reason, we recommend you use the `publish_async` method to send events.
+For this reason, we recommend you use the `publish_async` method to send events when latency is a concern.
+Alternatively, you can drop events into a background queue e.g. Delayed Jobs and publish synchronously from there.

 To compare asychronous vs. synchronous performance, check out the [keen-gem-example](http://keen-gem-example.herokuapp.com/) app.